bhaamfe6/AdvancingMyLifeTraining020821/Notes/vocabulary.md

         3. Boolean
         4. Character
         5. String
-- **Inheritanced** - a mechanism in which one object acquires all the properties and behavior of a parent object.
+- **Inheritance** - a mechanism in which one object acquires all the properties and behavior of a parent object.
 The idea behind inheritance is that you can create new classes that are built upon existing classes.
 - **Abstraction** - a way to conceptualize abstract characteristics into a class.
     - Abstract classes- Declared using the <u>abstract</u> keyword and cannot be instantiated.
 The are templates for other classes to extend from concrete classes.
 - **Polymorphism** - taking on many forms.
 Describes how objects can behave differently as in overloading and overriding.
-    - Overloading (comile-time)- using the same method name but specifying different parameters.
+    - Overloading (compile-time)- using the same method name but specifying different parameters.
         - The following are rules related to overloading:
             1. overloaded method must have a different number and/or types of parameters (the order can be different as long as the types are different)
             2. overloaded methods can throw Exceptions